opencollective/opencollective/SECURITY.md

 Things that we take into account to adjust the score for vulnerabilities:

 - Everything related to authentication
-- Allow to take control or leak information about payment methods
+- Allow to take control or leak information about payment methods or connected accounts
 - Compromise the integrity or historicity of our transactions ledger
 - Compromise the permission system